Chiver/MelodyFoundations/README.md

 	}
 ]
 ```
 7. Now Alice want to list the NFT for trading, we run `listToken(1, 12)`, which lists tokenId of 1 of 12 ETH's price.
+Note that before running listToken, she will need to grand the marketplace contract the right to manipulate her nfts.
 ```
 [
 	{